aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/imagecompression/_index.md

 title: PdfSaveOptions.ImageCompression
 linktitle: ImageCompression
 second_title: Aspose.Words for .NET API Reference
-description: PdfSaveOptions property.
+description: PdfSaveOptions ImageCompression property.
 Specifies compression type to be used for all images in the document in C#.
 type: docs
 weight: 200
 url: /net/aspose.words.saving/pdfsaveoptions/imagecompression/